MahaLakshmiGutti/Rainfall-Prediction-using-Machine-Learning/README.md

 The dataset used for this project includes historical weather data such as temperature, humidity, wind speed, pressure, and location.
 The dataset can be obtained from https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package

 ## Features
-Binary classification model to predict whether it will rain or not the next day.
+Binary classification model to predict whether it will rain or not the next day.<br>
-Implemented algorithms: Logistic Regression, KNN, Decision Tree, Random Forest, ExtraTrees, GaussainNB, Catboost, XGBoost, GradientBoost, lightgbm, AdaBoost, VotingClassifier.
+Implemented algorithms: Logistic Regression, KNN, Decision Tree, Random Forest, ExtraTrees, GaussainNB, Catboost, XGBoost, GradientBoost, lightgbm, AdaBoost, VotingClassifier.<br>
-Implemented hyperparamter tuning via GridSearchCV Utilized KFold Cross-Validation for validation of the model The evaluation of the model is done on Accuracy(86.2%),  roc_auc(88.08%).
+Implemented hyperparamter tuning via GridSearchCV<br>
+Utilized KFold Cross-Validation for validation of the model<br>
+The evaluation of the model is done on Accuracy(86.2%),  roc_auc(88.08%).<br>